open-v2x/governance/reference/tsc-guide.md

 ## TSC Interactions with Other Governing Bodies

-Its encouraged that you attend Board of Directors meetings wherever possible.
+It's encouraged that you attend Board of Directors meetings wherever possible.
 There are a variety of topics that often come up that the TSC should be weighing in on.
 Sometimes there are face to face meetings as well where your attendance is encouraged.